How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Pima Air and Space Museum – EQRoy – Shutterstock

-There are 20 beers on tap, wine on tap, cider, mead, and snacks like chips & salsa, popcorn, and locally-made tamales.
-Here you can sit and play chess or checkers while drinking with friends or relatives.
+There are 20 beers on tap, wine on tap, cider, mead, and snacks like chips and salsa, popcorn, and locally-made tamales.
+1912 Brewing Company is open Thursday to Saturday (1pm until 8pm) and Sunday (1pm until 6pm).
+They are closed Monday through Wednesday.

-While in Tucson, you should definitely try a few varieties of mezcal, a distilled alcoholic beverage made from maguey.
+While in Tucson, you should try a few varieties of mezcal, a distilled alcoholic beverage made from maguey.
+If you’re not familiar with mezcal, you will inevitably know tequila, which is a type of mezcal!

 Mezcal cocktail